phylosopher07/phylosopher07.github.io/_posts/2023-02-16-fine-structure-of-hydrogen-atom.md

 \\[ E_n = -\frac{e^2}{8\pi\epzroa_0} \frac{Z^2}{n^2} \\]

-Therefore, the first order relativistic correction for the hydrogenic atoms is:
+Therefore, the first-order relativistic correction for the hydrogenic atoms is:

 \\[ \therefore E^{(1)}_\text{KE} = -\frac{E_n^2}{2m_ec^2} \left( \frac{4n}{l+\frac{1}{2}}-3 \right) \\]

-## Spin–orbit interaction
+## Spin-orbit interaction

 ⚠️[Studying](https://webhome.phy.duke.edu/~rgb/Class/phy319/phy319/node134.html)⚠️

-The **spin–orbit interaction** (i.e. **spin-orbit coupling**) can be understood by shifting from the reference where the electron orbits the nucleus into one where the electron is stationary and the nucleus instead orbits it.
+The **spin-orbit interaction** (i.e. **spin-orbit coupling**) can be understood by shifting from the reference where the electron orbits the nucleus into one where the electron is stationary and the nucleus instead orbits it.
 In this case the orbiting nucleus functions as an effective current loop, which in turn will generate a magnetic field.
 However, the electron itself has a magnetic moment due to its intrinsic angular momentum; i.e. _spin_.